Andrew Pegler Media – Plain English editing and web copywriting

-MELBOURNE’S COMPANY OF CHOICE FOR BUSINESS WRITING SERVICES
+MELBOURNE’S COMPANY OF CHOICE FOR BUSINESS WRITING SERVICES AND COURSES

 Andrew Pegler Media was founded on the belief that everyone should have access to easy-to-understand, concise business writing.
 We call this plain English and are proud to be the enemy of gobbledegook, official-ese, legal-ese and bureaucrat-ese.

-Since starting business in 2000 we have helped many government departments, organisations and corporations with writing and editing their publications, websites, reports and other documents.
+Since starting business in 2000 our plain English writers have helped many government departments, organisations and corporations with writing and editing their publications, websites, reports and other documents.
 We learn about your company, products and services, and translate that knowledge and passion into engaging copy that gets results.
 By helping you stay ‘on-brand’ and talk more directly to your customers, investors, electorates and employees, we make you a more effective communicator.
 In addition, correct grammar, punctuation and spelling ensures you’re always represented in the best possible light.

 What we do